channelmaniac/VP700/README.md

 7000-7FFF - Mirror of bank 0-3

 This new card uses the 4516 to also decode the address for the EEPROM / EPROM used to hold the Tiny BASIC code to have it appear in memory from 0000-0FFF so the only additional chip needed is the 74HC573 to latch the upper 8 address lines.
 The card calls for a single 28C256 but the upper address lines are grounded.
 You are only using the lower 4K.
 If a 28C256 can't be found, a simple 27C64 will work just fine.

-A 74HCT573 latch will also work if you have those on hand instead of a 74HC573.
+A 74HCT573 Octal latch will also work if you have those on hand instead of a 74HC573.
+Additionally a 74HC574 or 74HCT574 octal flip-flop will also work if a 573 is hard to source.
 While 74LS/S/AS/etc. may work, those are NOT recommended as they take too much current to drive the inputs.
 RCA calls out that you should use CMOS buffers to drive TTL loads on the expansion interface and this card does not use those.

 Thanks to Walter Miraglia for the page scans of the RCA Tiny BASIC manual.
 I've put them together in a single PDF file and put them here to make things easy.

 The Tiny BASIC ROM code is as simple as installing the EMMA 02 emulator and grabbing the VP700_Tiny_BASIC.bin file from it to program into your own IC.

-PCBs are on order from JLCPCB.
-Once verified the files will be placed in this repository.
+The PCBs have been ordered through JLCPCB and verified by me before the files were uploaded to this repsitory.